 Cynthia Brann was named Commissioner in October, 2017.
-She has 35 years of corrections and public safety experience.
-Commissioner Brann comes to DOC with four years of executive level responsibility as the Deputy Commissioner providing strategic planning, leading cultural and organizational change, implementing evidence based practices as well as integrating the work of the facilities and community divisions.
+She has 38 years of corrections and law enforcement experience.
+Commissioner Brann came to DOC in 2015 as the Deputy Commissioner of Quality Assurance.

 Angel Villalona was appointed First Deputy Commissioner in February 2018.

 In this role First Deputy Commissioner Villalona’s primary objective is to continue to improve upon established standards of operational effectiveness by focusing on initiatives designed to improve critical needs such as: business alignment, effective workforce administration, correction best practices, and culture change.

 He will oversee: Human Resources, Health Affairs, Information and Technology, Office of Administration, Office of Labor Relations, Budget and Financial Management, Nunez compliance and PREA.
 Under his leadership, he will support the department in meeting and exceeding its commitment to public safety.

 First Deputy Commissioner Villalona began his career as a Correction Officer in September 1995 and was assigned to the Otis Bantum Correctional Center (OBCC).